 Climate change is occurring too rapidly to allow for species to adapt.
 And this is about more than the pictures of starving polar bears you see on Facebook (sorry, Mom).

-Climate change threatens over 40 percent of amphibians, nearly 33 percent of corals, and more than a third of marine mammals.
+Climate change threatens nearly 35 percent of plants and 40 percent of animals.
 At this point, with climate change not even at its fullest force, more than one million species are at risk of extinction.
 Estimates show that dozens of species go extinct every day.

 This is because climate change is compounding the effects of other already-existing detrimental human activities like overfishing and deforestation.

 A U.N. report published in 2019 ranked the top five direct drivers of the disappearance of species.
 Climate change was third, behind changes in land and sea use and overexploitation of organisms (all human-caused).

 Currently, species are going extinct at 1,000 times the natural rate of extinction.
 That means we could lose 30 to 50 percent of the total species found on Earth by mid-century.
 Can you pass the cranberry sauce?